How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 The Four Regulatory Systems: How States Oversee Rate Changes

 Not all states regulate insurance rates the same way.
 There are four main regulatory systems, each offering a different level of state oversight.
-Understanding how car insurance laws and requirements differ by state is key to knowing how much control regulators in your state actually have.
+Understanding how car insurance regulation differs by state is key to knowing how much control regulators in your state actually have.

 Prior Approval